gusmiller/CMS-Database/README.md

 1. Install Node 18 or later.
 You can use the package managerof your choice.
    Tests need to pass in Node 18 and 20.
-2. Clone this repository. [git clone git@github.com:gusmiller/CMS-Database.git][]
+2. Clone this repository : `git clone git@github.com:gusmiller/CMS-Database.git`
-3. Run `npm ci` to install the dependencies.
+3. Run `npm i` to install the dependencies.
 4. Run `npm start` to start the badge server and the frontend dev server.
-5. Run `npm emp` to generate the database.
+5. When you run the application for the first time, database will be creaed.

-Note: you must have MySQL installed and configured in your computer, you will need a root user and a regular user, as we workbench installed.
+**Important Note**: you must have MySQL installed and configured in your computer, you will need a root user and a regular user, as we workbench installed.
 MySQL is developed by Oracle you can download a free version from their [website](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).
 To install MySQL follow this [installation guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide).
 You will also need to install [npm dotenv](https://www.npmjs.com/package/dotenv), Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.

-Once again we are using inquirer to create a CLI terminal application.
+Once again we are using **inquirer** to create a **CLI terminal application**.
 We are combining the power of inquirer with Inquirer.
 We are also using a couple more libraries one of them will help us with the environment variables, which will protect our passwords and username.

 Once you have completed the configuration of MySQL then you can run manually the db/schema.sql -which contains NO data, or use the db/schemadata.sql which already contains data.
 Names used in this file a fake names obtained from [https://1000randomnames.com/](https://1000randomnames.com/) website.
 None are real other than my name Gustavo Miller.
 You can also trigger the following command to initialize the databse (with data):

 ```
 	mysql -u root -p
 	source db/schemadata.sql
+	source db/schema.sql
 ```

 Dependancies included in the package.json: